Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

 where

 This function is increasing in both $\phi$ and $\theta$.
-Combining these wage equations determines market tightness through the implicit condition:
+Equilibrium tightness is pinned down by the intersection of the decreasing job-creation curve \eqref{eq:DMP_beveridge} and the increasing wage-setting curve \eqref{eq:DMP_eqw_FE}, i.e.

 The left-hand side increases in $\theta$, while the right-hand side decreases, implying a unique solution for $\theta$.
-This can be conveniently rewritten as

-showing that—since the left-hand side is decreasing in $\t$—market tightness increases with $y$ and decreases with $b$, $\kappa$, which is intuitive.
-Furthermore, since $\varphi(\theta)$ increases with $\phi$, market tightness decreases as $\phi$ rises.
-This is intuitive again, as a higher $\phi$ raises the equilibrium wage in \eqref{eq:DMP_beveridge} for a given $\theta$.
-Additionally, note that inserting the Beveridge curve into the wage equation \eqref{eq:DMP_wage_bargaining} simplifies the expression for $w$, which remains increasing in $\theta$:
+In particular, holding the matching technology fixed, higher bargaining power shifts the wage-setting curve up and lowers equilibrium tightness.

-\paragraph{Equilibrium with no free entry} Without free entry, the number of firms $N$ is fixed, implicitly determining market tightness via the steady-state conditions on unemployment and vacancies \eqref{eq:DMP_Nfirms}.
-The equilibrium wage is still derived from the bargaining equation \eqref{eq:DMP_wage_bargaining} and simplifies to
+\paragraph{Equilibrium with no free entry} Without free entry, the number of firms $N$ is fixed and, given that all unmatched firms post vacancies, market tightness is pinned down by the steady-state relationship \eqref{eq:DMP_Nfirms}.
+Since entry is restricted, the vacancy value $V$ need not be zero.
+The bargaining wage can be written as

 where $\hat{\varphi}(\theta)$ is defined as:

 This function $\hat{\varphi}(\theta)$ shares the same properties as $\varphi(\theta)$ described in the case of free entry.